Japan looks at steps to allow Emperor's abdication in two years - media reports

 Chief Cabinet Secretary Yoshihide Suga said on Wednesday that he was unaware of any such development and declined to comment, citing the ongoing discussions.

 Opinion polls show a majority in favour of allowing abdication.
-But, media reports say there would be unsufficient time to prepare by 2018.
+But, media reports say there would be insufficient time to prepare by 2018.

 The reports said that pinning the change to Jan 1, 2019 would minimise inconvenience due to the Japanese custom of "reign names" that take effect as soon as an emperor ascends the throne and enumerate how long he has reigned.
 Akihito's reign name is "Heisei" and this year is Heisei 29.